 Comparability.
 Based on reviews of information from various publications and hired consultants, their extensive experience with compensation practices in other businesses, information included in proxy statements of similar companies with comparable market capitalization and comparable revenues, and its members' subjective review of the reasonableness and fairness of proposed compensation in light of all relevant circumstances, the Compensation Committee has determined that the salaries paid to the Company's executives are in line with the compensation offered by other similarly-situated companies and that the bonus compensation is reasonable.
-The Compensation Committee has also determined that the total compensation, including equity compensation, paid to the Company's executive officers is reasonable and fair based on the independent information available.
-The list of companies which we consider to be comparable for purposes of the above analysis, and for which our independent consultants have recently provided benchmark data, are CTS Corp, Drew Industries, Inc., Fuel Systems Solutions, Inc., Gentex Corp., Littlefuse, Inc., Measurement Specialties, Inc., Methode Electornics, Inc., Modine Manufacturing, Inc., Motorcar Parts of America, Inc., Pulse Electronics Corp., Stoneridge, Inc., Strattec Security Corp. and Superior Industries International.
+The Compensation Committee has also determined that the total companies which we consider to be comparable for purposes of the above analysis, and for which our independent consultants have recently provided benchmark data, are CTS Corp, Drew Industries, Inc., Fuel Systems Solutions, Inc., Gentex Corp., Littlefuse, Inc., Measurement Specialties, Inc., Methode Electornics, Inc., Modine Manufacturing, Inc., Motorcar Parts of America, Inc., Pulse Electronics Corp., Stoneridge, Inc., Strattec Security Corp. and Superior Industries International.
 We believe such companies are generally comparable to our Company in terms of revenue, market capitalization and industry.